2023–24 Coppa Italia

-The 2023–24 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons), was the 77th edition of the national domestic tournament.
+The 2023–24 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons), was the 77th edition of the national domestic football tournament.
 There were 44 participating teams.

 Internazionale were the defending two-time consecutive cup title holders, but were eliminated by Bologna.

 Juventus extended its record to fifteenth cup titles after defeating Atalanta 1–0 in the final.